rust-lang/rustup/doc/dev-guide/src/coding-standards.md

 # Coding standards

 Generally we just follow good sensible Rust practices, clippy and so forth.
 However there are some practices we've agreed on that are not machine-enforced;
 meeting those requirements in a PR will make it easier to merge.

+## Atomic commits

+We use atomic commits across the repo.
+Each commit should represent a single unit of change.
+You can read more about atomic commits [here](https://www.aleksandrhovhannisyan.com/blog/atomic-git-commits).

 ## Import grouping